 We have issued The Policy to the Policyholder.
 Our name, the Policyholder's name and the Policy Number are shown above.
 The provisions of The Policy, which are important to You, are summarized in this certificate consisting of this form and any additional forms which have been made a part of this certificate.
 This certificate replaces any other certificate We may have given to You earlier under The Policy.
 The Policy alone is the only contract under which payment will be made.
-Any difference between The Policy and this certificate will be settled according to the provisions of The Policy on file with Us at Our home office.
 The Policy may be inspected at the office of the Policyholder.